 What Is Organizational Development?

 Organizational development can be defined as an objective-based methodology used to initiate a change of systems in an entity.
-Organizational development is achieved through a shift in communication processes or their supporting architecture.
-The behavior of employees allows professionals to examine and observe the work environment and anticipate change, which is then effected to accomplish sound organizational development.
+Organizational development is achieved through a shift in communication processes or their supporting structure.
+Studying the behavior of employees enables professionals to examine and observe the work environment and anticipate change, which is then effected to accomplish sound organizational development.

 Benefits of Organizational Development

 Increasing productivity and efficiency comes with many benefits.
-However, the best way to encourage positive results is by using a well-thought-out organizational development structure.
-Organizational development is used to equip an organization with the right tools so that it can adapt and respond well to changes in the market.
-The benefits of organizational development include:
+One of the best ways to encourage positive results in these metrics is by using a well-thought-out organizational development structure.
+Organizational development is used to equip an organization with the right tools so that it can adapt and respond positively (profitably!) to changes in the market.
+The benefits of organizational development include the following:

 1. Continuous development

 Entities that participate in organizational development continually develop their business models.
-Organizational development creates a constant pattern of improvement in which strategies are developed, evaluated, implemented, and assessed for quality.
+Organizational development creates a constant pattern of improvement in which strategies are developed, evaluated, implemented, and assessed for results and quality.

 In essence, the process builds a favorable environment in which a company can embrace change, both internally and externally.
 The change is leveraged to encourage periodic renewal.